"A LONG TIME COMING"

 They came to Washington at what they said was a moment of opportunity to push the new Congress to take action against the war, even as the Bush administration is accelerating plans to send an additional 21,500 troops to Iraq.
 This week, the Senate will begin debating a resolution of disapproval of the president's Iraq policy, setting up a dramatic confrontation with the White House.

+Some protesters plan to stay and lobby their representatives in Congress.
 Other antiwar activists intend to barnstorm states this week urging senators to oppose the troop escalation.

 Yesterday's crowd was large and vociferous, but its size was unclear because there was no official crowd estimate.
 It was filled with longtime opponents of the conflict and of the administration.

-Democratic leader Tom Daschle of South Dakota.
+"Its primary value is that it keeps up the pressure," said former Senate Democratic leader Tom Daschle of South Dakota.
 "There is a sense that by summer, a march like this will be two or three times as large."

 The demonstrators were garbed in many colors and T-shirts and buttons of many sentiments.
 "Think," read one shirt.
 "It's not illegal yet."
 A button read: "Kill your lawn."
 Read another: "Trees Hate You."